+Fire Safety for Operators: Evaluate whether the licensee is complying with other fire safety training requirements specified in the license such as manual fire-fighting techniques or “see and flee” actions.

+Communications: Verify that emergency communications systems (e.g., radios) are available, operable, adequate, and reliable for their required performance in fire response activities in accordance with the license requirements.

+Organizational Structure: Discuss recent changes to the licensee’s organizational structure with licensee staff and management representatives to determine whether the change in accordance with license requirements.

+Emergency Lighting: Verify that emergency lighting is available and operable when needed in accordance with the license requirements.

+Pre-Fire Plans: Review changes in the facility Pre-Fire Plans for the selected areas (if required by license condition) made since the previous fire protection inspection and determine if the changes are consistent with the facility FHA.

+Inspection Guidance

+Compensatory Measures

-Inspection GuidanceThe use of compensatory measures, on a short-term basis, is an integral part of licensees’ fire protection programs.
+The use of compensatory measures, on a short-term basis, is an integral part of licensees’ fire protection programs.
 In most cases, such measures can effectively compensate for the reduction in the level of fire protection defense-in-depth until the operability of the degraded or inoperable fire protection feature can be restored, or the nonconformance can be corrected.
 For typical fire protection system deficiencies (e.g., inoperable fire detection and suppression systems) the plant administrative procedures should specify the appropriate compensatory measures.

 Each level of defense in fire protection (i.e., prevent fires, detect and suppress fires, and limit fire damage), should meet certain minimum requirements; however, strengthening any one can compensate in some measure for weaknesses, known or unknown, in others.
 In some cases, reductions in defense in depth can be immediately corrected.
 For example, combustibles can be removed if found in a combustible free zone.
 In other cases, more time is needed to correct the problem (e.g., repair an inoperable fire detection system, or install a missing fire barrier).
 In still other cases, fire protection features are purposefully removed from service (e.g., a fire barrier penetration seal may be removed to allow a new cable run).
 When immediate corrective actions cannot be taken, compensatory measures are implemented to mitigate the increased fire risk created by the degraded, inoperable, or nonconforming condition until permanent corrective actions can be implemented.